patgpt/my-contentful-portfolio/README.md

 # Contentful Portfolio Template

+A ready-to-use developer portfolio template built with Next.js and Contentful, designed for easy customization and deployment.

 A Developer Portfolio Starter Template powered by Next.js & Contentful.
 Pre-designed with optimized & adjustable pages, components, and data management.

 ![Portfolio Template](portfolio-template.jpg 'Portfolio Template')